 The Specialization in International Banking and Finance

 The course of studies for the specialization in International Banking & Finance is open to all students accepted into the IPED Program.
 It allows a student to pursue the normal course of studies while specializing in International Banking and Finance.
-With the proper selection of electives, students can also earn an Advance Certificate in Emerging Markets and Country Risk Analysis and a second Advanced Certificate in Financial Econometrics and Data Analysis.
+With the proper selection of electives, students can also earn an Advance Certificate in Emerging Markets and Country Risk Analysis as well as a second Advanced Certificate in Financial Econometrics and Data Analysis.
+Students interested in careers as financial analysts are urged to prepare for and take the examination for designation as a Chartered Financial Analyst (CFA).
+Fordham IPED students frequently win scholarships to help pay for the cost of preparing for and taking the CFA examination.

-The first semester of studies will provide you with a rigorous foundation at the graduate level to economic, political, social, and quantitative analysis.
+The first semester of studies will provide you with a rigorous foundation at the graduate level to economic, political and quantitative analysis.

 2) Comparative Political Analysis or Analysis of Int'l Politics

 3) Applied Econometrics

 Students who lack a background in accounting should also take the short course Project Accounting (1 credit).
 A more substantial accounting course, Fundamentals of Accounting, is available in the Business school and may be taken during the summer.

 Studies global economic relations from both an economics and a political science perspective.
 It also provides the student with a solid foundation in international banking and global finance.